an-npc/OmnibusUI/OmnibusUI/README.md

 - If you could not find the .bak file in C:\Users\Public\Downloads
 - Resolve by checking if it was added properly in Public\Downloads
 - else, try pasting the .bak file in this path and try again C:\Program Files\Microsoft SQL Server\MSSQL16.SQLEXPRESS\MSSQL\Backup

+## Finishing Touches
+- Open the Omnibus solution in Visual Studio code
+- Press the green play button at the top (next to the button is 'https')
+- Agree to the certificates and it should run automatically.